CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-24-minifrc-alfredo-nou-v1-7-tutorial.md

 ![]({{site.baseurl}}/images/5v regs.png)

 3) On NoUs, some areas of the board will get warm or hot depending on load.
 Be careful about touching these areas.
-If you put your finger on an area of the board and cant hold it there for more than 3 seconds **remove power from your board immediately and contact us**.
+If you put your finger on an area of the board and can't hold it there for more than 3 seconds **remove power from your board immediately and contact us**.
 Here are areas of the board to watch out for:

 ![]({{site.baseurl}}/images/image0.jpg)